Russell Cooke Putney London 2

 Experience

-Joshua's experience includes frequently handling complicated and high value matters in the high court, along with general matters in the County Court.
+Joshua's experience includes handling complicated and high value matters in the high court, along with general matters in the County Court.
 Some specific examples are set out below:

 • Ripple Markets APAC PTE Ltd v P Dot Money Ltd & Anor [2024] EWHC 156 (Comm): a contractual dispute relating to a revolving working capital facility through XRP cryptocurrency.
 Along with a claim against the company’s sole director for inducing the company to breach contract.
-The judgment provided an important decision on staying enforcement of judgments pending applications to set-aside judgment/strike out the claim
+The judgment provided an important decision on staying enforcement of judgments pending applications to set-aside judgment/strike out the claim.

-• Acting for a property investment company against a contractor for breach of contract as a result of the contractor failing to properly assess/carry out certain actions to ensure the structure of a property.
-Dealing with mitigation on behalf of the client, including several third-party claims brought against it as a result of the contractor’s breach of contract
+• acting for a property investment company against a contractor for breach of contract as a result of the contractor failing to properly assess/carry out certain actions to ensure the structure of a property.
+Dealing with mitigation on behalf of the client, including several third-party claims brought against it as a result of the contractor’s breach of contract.

 Awards and accreditations